 Trump’s return raises the real possibility that U.S. support will dry up completely.

-Europe talks big but delivers little.
-The EU pledged a million shells in 2023—only half have arrived.
+Europe talks big but has so far not delivered enough.
+The EU pledged a million shells in 2023, only half have arrived by the original deadline.
 Decades of outsourcing have left Europe’s arms industry sluggish, and environmental policies have strangled production of crucial materials like TNT.

 To make matters worse, Western allies continue to tie Ukraine’s hands.
-The U.S. and UK restrict Ukraine from using their weapons to strike inside Russia.
 Germany refuses to send Taurus missiles capable of hitting deep Russian targets.
 Fear of escalation is paralyzing the West, giving Russia the upper hand.

 Not all of Europe is dragging its feet.
-The countries closest to Russia—Poland, the Baltics, Finland, Sweden—are sending up to 2% of their GDP in aid.
+The countries closest to Russia - Poland, the Baltics, Finland, and Sweden - are sending aid of up to 2% of their GDP to Ukraine.
 Germany and the U.S. send just 0.4%.
 France?
 A mere 0.3%.
 Some Western leaders still believe Russia isn’t a direct threat.

 This war is at a tipping point.
 The West has the means to help Ukraine, but does it have the will?
 Europe can no longer hide behind American power.
-The time for rearmament is now—because if the U.S. shifts focus to China, Europe will be left to face Russia alone.
+The time for rearmament is now, as if thfocus to China, Europe will be left to face Russia alone.

 Adam Starzynski